The Jackson 5: 2012–present: Continued activities

 In April 2012, Jackie, Tito, Jermaine, and Marlon announced that they would reunite for several United States concerts for their Unity Tour.
-Thirty-eight dates were announced; The eleven shows in the U.S. were canceled.
+38 dates were announced; the eleven shows in the U.S. were canceled.
 The tour started at Casino Rama in Orillia, Ontario, Canada on June 20, 2012.
-Thirty-two additional dates were eventually added, and the tour ended on July 27, 2013, in Atlantic City, United States.
+32 additional dates were eventually added, and the tour ended on July 27, 2013, in Atlantic City, United States.

 On January 7, 2016, the Jacksons performed at Planet Hollywood Las Vegas, at a concert event, naming it "Heal the World: A Tribute to Michael Jackson".
 A big-name roster of music stars performed the music of Michael Jackson at the concert.

 On June 15, 2018, the four Jacksons; Tito, Jackie, Marlon and Jermaine accepted plaques bearing the Detroit city keys during a high-ticket private party that launched the second Detroit Music Weekend festival.
 Detroit police chief James Craig, who presented the honors, declared the Motown group "truly Detroiters".
 The Jacksons headlined and performed at Detroit Music Weekend Festival on the 16th.
 They were also honored with a 90-minute tribute concert featuring Jackson 5, the Jacksons, Michael Jackson, Janet Jackson and Rebbie Jackson hits, with guest appearances by Blue Note saxophonist David McMurray and Herschel Boone for Kid Rock's Twisted Brown Trucker Band.
 The concert finale was Michael Jackson's "Don't Stop 'Til You Get Enough" with Greg Phillinganes, a Detroit native who worked with the Jacksons as a session player and tour musical director.

-In January 2020, the Jacksons visited Chicago, Illinois and Gary, Indiana for the groundbreaking of a new Hard Rock Casino in Gary which played repository to Jacksons memorabilia while bringing 2,000 jobs.
+In January 2020, the Jacksons visited Chicago, Illinois, and Gary, Indiana, for the groundbreaking of a new Hard Rock Casino in Gary which played repository to Jacksons memorabilia while bringing 2,000 jobs.
 They were interviewed by the Chicago Sun-Times and Windy City Live.
 They also visited their old school in Gary where they donated their appearance fee to provide 170 bicycles to the Boys & Girls Clubs of America youth.
 They also got $61,000 donated to the club by Walmart, Hard Rock and Spectacle whose plan is to have a Jackson family museum and restaurant at the casino.

-Tito Jackson died on September 15, 2024.
+On September 15, 2024, Tito suffered a fatal heart attack at the age of 70 while he was on a road trip in Gallup, New Mexico.